hackclub/hackclub/workshops/javascript_typing_test/README.md

 ```
 The first variable is used by our event listener and lists all the keys we won't count as *errors* when typing.
 We use JavaScript's built-in [```split()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) function to separate the string into an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 An array in JavaScript is a variable that can store a list of many variables.
-A specific variable inside an array is accesible by an index value that starts at zero.
+A specific variable inside an array is accessible by an index value that starts at zero.
 Index 0 corresponds to the first element in the array.
 Index 1 contributes to the second, and so on.
 Arrays are initialized like this: ```let array = ['string', 'apple']```.

 ![Image that explains index](https://cdn.hackclub.com/rescue?url=https://cloud-ei7nqg21v.vercel.app/3index_demo.png)

-The ```split()``` function splits a string into an array based on a delimeter.
-The delimeter is the string we add in its parantheses as a parameter.
+The ```split()``` function splits a string into an array based on a delimiter.
+The delimiter is the string we add in its parentheses as a parameter.
 So every time it sees the parameter we passed in, it makes a new array element.

 Finally we have a string that defines what text we'll add for our typing test.
 Add this at the end:
 ```javascript